Lokesh-Attarde/Hotel_Booking_Data_Analysis/README.md

 * Almost in Each and Every Day, mostly in the "Evening Time", we have a "Rush" whereas on "Mid-Night", we don't have any kind of "Rush".
 * Most of the 'Rush' is there on "Weekdays" rather than the "Week-ends".
   We have Majority of Rides are in "September", it might be because of Autumn Season, people go for excursions to enjoy the natural beauty.
-* "Mid-Town Manhattan" is clearly a 'Huge Bright Spot', followed by basically "Upper Manhattan" and "Heights of Brooklyn".
-* In this, "6th" Month, we have a Higher Number of Pick-up's followed by "May" and "April".
-  We can also say that, The "Number of Uber Pick-up's" has been Gradually Increases throughout the 1st Half of 2015 in "New York".
-* After the "Morning Rush", the Number of Uber Pick-up's doesn't decline much throughout the rest of the Morning and early "Afternoon" as well.
-  And There is significantly More Demand of Uber Cabs in the "Evening".
-* Base Number "B02764" is a Pioneer/Prominent.
-It has a Maximum Number of 'Active Vehicles' as well as it has a Maximum Number of 'Trips' as well.
-* Base Number 'B02598' and 'B02682' are definitely Performed better in terms of Demands and Supply.
-  Whereas Base 'B02512', it doesn't have that much Good Attention comparing to All other 'Base Number'.

 And so many more!!